 June 3, we are launching a beta version of the new video module.
 Here is how partners and end-users will benefit from it.

-In the previous version, video from MDVRs was sent to the server and only after that – to Wialon.
+In the previous version, video from MDVRs was sent to the server and only after that – to the GPS fleet tracking system Wialon.
 The server was deployed, configured, and administered by the partner.
 This ensured video stream conversion from MDVR.

 To simplify this work and make the solution universal, we have redesigned its architecture.
 Now video streams from MDVRs get to Wialon via Amazon Web Services (AWS).